Baptism & Confirmation

 - Other dates as arranged.

-To arrange for the baptism of your baby, toddler, school-aged child, teen, or yourself, please speak to one of our priests in residence.
+To arrange for the baptism of your baby, toddler, school-aged child, teen, or yourself, please speak to one of our priests.

 Confirmation is the reaffirmation ofbaptismal vows and the adultcommitment to the Christian life, in the faith ofthe EpiscopalChurch.
 In confirmation, a bishop lays hands on the candidate andprays for the special gifts of the Holy Spirit.